hdinkel/ELM-CPIB-2017/3-P53_basic_protocol_1.md

 **Figure TP53-BP1-2**

 Step 2.
 The results from the query will open in a new tab (Fig. TP53-BP1-2).
-The graphical results summary for P53_HUMAN.
 Note that not all motif hits are
 shown: the image is chopped off at the bottom.
 The protein has a handful of structural features (shown in the top 5 rows).
 See the legend at the top of the figure for more information.
 Motif instances which are manually annotated in